iLib-js/flutter_ilib/README.md

 ```

 ### Updating the locale
-Since version **v1.0.0**, the structure has changed to load locale data only for the currently activated locale.
+Since version **v1.0.0**, the structure has been updated to load locale data only for the currently activated locale.
-Initially, when the app is launched, the package automatically loads the locale data by detecting the system's locale.
+when the app is launched, the package automatically loads the locale data by detecting the system's locale.
 To load the updated locale data file when the locale changes, I suggest adding the following method at the appropriate time when the locale chanages.

 ``` _flutterIlibPlugin.loadLocaleData(curLocale);```